-Breast cancer awareness month is coming to a close and it’s so much more than pink and just a month in October.
+I wrote this a year ago for breast cancer awareness month but it's worth repeating.
+Today marks the start of breast cancer awareness month and it’s so much more than pink and just a month in October.
 I know the devastation and toll that cancer takes.
 Cancer is personal.
-There was not a week that went by over the past 10 years that people haven’t reached out to me to help them regarding being diagnosed with cancer.
-Some of my closest friends have cancer.
+There was not a day that went by over the past 10 years that people haven’t reached out to me to help them navigate being diagnosed with cancer.
+Some of my closest friends have cancer yet thankfully are doing well.
 My cancer journey started with 7 members of my family being diagnosed, including while I was in the womb.